YaoGroup/DIFFICE_jax/Contribution.md

 - **Submit a Report** — If the issue hasn't been reported, open a new issue in the project.

+### Suggesting Improvement

+If you Have a great idea to improve our package, please open an issue to discuss your suggestion.

+### Adding new datasets

+You are welcome to provide new datasets for either the ice shelves existing in the `examples` folder, or for the new ice shelves.
+Please organize the dataset based on the provided data format

 ## 🛠 Getting Started

 To start contributing, follow these steps: